 Where to Find Zoho

-Best Contact Management Software for Social Media: Nimble
+Best Contact Manager for Social Media: Nimble

-Nimble’s pricing ranges from $9 per user per month to $19 per user per month and includes access to its prospector tool.
+Nimble’s pricing ranges from $9 per user, per month to $19 per user, per month, and includes access to its prospector tool.
 While there is a cap on the number of contacts you can manage with Nimble within each of its two plans, users can increase that number by paying an upgrade fee.

 Nimble Tiered Features